Packing - Federal Salaries of 2017

 Packing was the 455th most popular job in the U.S. Government in 2017, with 23 employed.
 The most common payscale was the nonsupervisory pay schedules - federal w payscale.

-In 2016, the Federal Aviation Administration hired the most employees titled Packing, with an average salary of $50,423.
+In 2017, the Bureau of Land Management hired the most employees titled Packing, with an average salary of $42,333.

 Government Packing jobs are classified under the Federal Wage Schedule, Wage Grade (FWS) payscale.
 Remember that the starting and maximum yearly pay listed above reflect base pay only - your actual salary will be higher based on the Locality Pay Adjustment for the area in which you work.